mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 She says "We wouldn't have that information but I'll just check for you" and then pauses for like, a long time?
 Like 15 seconds?
 I can only wonder what was happening on the other end.
 Then she says "Oh actually I can give you Tony Abbott's personal assistant's number".
 Ummmm YES thanks buckle up everyone it's HAPPENING.

-### Tony Abbott's personal assistant's personal assistant
+### Call: Tony Abbott's personal assistant's personal assistant

 I fumble with my phone, furiously trying to dial the number.